Vietnam.vn - Nền tảng quảng bá Việt Nam

 After applying for and being accepted to work at VIAGS, Thao still cherished and waited for the "right time" to make her dream come true.

 This year, Thao decided to sign up to volunteer for the military recruitment.
-No one in the family was surprised, although they felt a little regretful because Thao’s job at the airport was going very well.
-However, with the revolutionary tradition, the family supported Thao’s decision wholeheartedly.
+No one in the family was surprised, although they were a little regretful because Thao's job at the airport was going very well.
+However, with the revolutionary tradition, the family supported Thao's decision wholeheartedly.

 For colleagues and friends, many people still do not believe.
-Until seeing the notice of the military enlistment with Thao's name, everyone is still "half-believing, half-doubting".
-To everyone around, Thao is a girl with personality, quite liberal, so putting herself into the military environment with harsh discipline is hard to believe.
+Until seeing the notice of military enlistment with Thao's name, everyone is still "half-believing, half-doubting".
+To everyone around, Thao is a girl with personality, quite open-minded, so putting herself into the military environment with harsh discipline is hard to believe.

 The 23-year-old girl just volunteered to join the army.